How To Maintain Hygiene While Breastfeeding ?

 Created by Dr Reetika Inderjeet Juneja Updated on Jan 18, 2018

 Latching, how to increase milk supply, even what nursing bra to buy – you've heard all the advice there is about breastfeeding.
 But how about hygiene?
 It's not very often that someone tells you about maintaining hygiene while nursing your child.
-But a thorough hygiene routine is absolutely essential to ensure that both baby and mama stay healthy through the nursing period.
-Read on to find out tips on maintaining hygiene while breastfeeding.
+But a thorough hygiene routine is absolutely essential to ensure that both baby and mother to stay healthy through the nursing period.
+Our proparent Reetika Juneja shares 8 tips to maintain hygiene while breastfeeding.

 While it is a known fact that your milk protects your baby from all the viruses and diseases that may try to harm him or her, breastfeeding also helps the mother.
 When your baby is ready for her feed, it is natural that your first thought is to just feed her, no matter what.
 But just take a moment to ensure that a hygiene routine is followed so that your baby and you are protected from all the possible diseases.

 - Wash your hands before and after every feed: A basic, yet important thing to do – washing hands thoroughly is the first step to ensuring hygiene.
 Whenever you're ready to feed your baby ensure to wash your hands with a good hand wash or sanitize them to prevent the germs transfer from your hands to your baby